Getty Images/iStockphoto

 Fortinet confirms data breach, extortion demand

-Fortinet confirmed a threat actor stole data from a third-party cloud-based shared file drive that affected a small number of customers, but many questions remain.
+Fortinet confirmed that a threat actor stole data from a third-party cloud-based shared file drive, which affected a small number of customers, but many questions remain.

 Thursday's disclosure confirmed that Fortinet has already notified affected customers, as well as law enforcement.

-Cyber Daily initially reported the breach on Thursday and said the incident affected Fortinet's Asia-Pacific customers.
+Australian news outlet Capital Brief initially reported the breach on Thursday and said the incident affected Fortinet's Asia-Pacific customers.
 While Fortinet did not disclose those details, it did provide a statement to Cyber Daily and additional media outlets, including TechTarget Editorial, on other aspects of the breach.
+The initial statement was similar to the blog post Fortinet published late Thursday.

 While Fortinet has not confirmed those details, the company did say there was no ransomware or encryption involved in the incident.
 The blog post also said the company does not believe the incident will have a material impact to its financials or operating results.